Bradford for Street Photography – A Return To West Yorkshire’s Second City

 Finding Interesting People (Without Being Weird About It)

+Bradford has characters.
+Always has.
 Busy junctions are good for traffic blur.
-Side streets are good for murals and pubs.
+Side streets are good for murals, pubs, and bits of signage hanging on from another era.
 Places like NV Nightclub and the old T.J.
-Hughes building give you texture — worn signage, changing fortunes.
+Hughes building give you texture: faded branding, awkward transitions, and clues about how the city has changed.

 When Is the Best Time to Photograph Bradford?